peterda84/Millennial_test/_posts/2022-09-27-inprogress.md

 # LETSENCRYPT_EMAIL=<email>
 ```

 Uncomment the last 2 lines according to the instructions in the file.
-The hostname has to be a domain name in case of a public instance, not a public IP.
+The hostname must be a domain name in case of a public instance, not a public IP.

 ```
 # By default listen on https://localhost